W00t3k/Awesome-Cellular-Hacking/README.md

 - https://www.nccgroup.trust/uk/about-us/newsroom-and-events/blogs/2016/may/gsmgprs-traffic-interception-for-penetration-testing-engagements/ "Within the penetration testing domain quite often we have to deal with different technologies and devices.
 It’s important to cover all aspects of connectivity of a device being tested which is why we have built a GSM/GPRS interception capability.
 There are a number of different devices and systems that make use of GSM/GPRS, non-exhaustively we commonly see:"

-# Rogue Base Statipns (Evil BTS, Evil 3g/4G, Rogue BTS)
+# Rogue Base Stations (Evil BTS, Evil 3g/4G, Rogue BTS)
 [OpenBTS software](http://openbts.org/) is a Linux application that uses a software-defined radio to present a standard 3GPP air interface to user devices, while simultaneously presenting those devices as SIP endpoints to the Internet

 [YateBTS](https://yatebts.com/) is a software implementation of a GSM/GPRS radio access network based on Yate and is compatible with both 2.5G and 4G core networks comprised in our YateUCN unified core network server.
 Resiliency, customization and technology independence are the main attributes of YateBTS